wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V5.8 : 21-Oct-2022 by Dave Bernazzani (wavemotion)
+  * Fixed colors in Medieval Mayhem (and a few other games).
+  * Fixed stars to show properly in Stay Frosty and Rabbit Transit.
+  * Streamlined DPC+ so Space Rocks and Stay Frosty 2 are full speed.
+  * Minor cleanups and optmizations across the board.

 V5.7 : 18-Oct-2022 by Dave Bernazzani (wavemotion)
   * Fixed Sword of Surtr so it plays properly.
   * Added TWIN STICK controller so games like Rail Slider are playable!